circleci/circleci-docs/jekyll/_cci2/google-auth.md

     - `GOOGLE_COMPUTE_ZONE`: the default [compute zone](https://cloud.google.com/compute/docs/regions-zones/).

-### Authenticating to Google Container Registry (GCR)
+### Authenticating to Google Container Registry

-Depending on the [base Docker image you chose](#choosing-a-base-image-for-the-deploy-job), you may have to authenticate to GCR.
+Depending on the [base Docker image you chose](#choosing-a-base-image-for-the-deploy-job), you may have to authenticate to the Google Container Registry.

 If you are using Google's public image (`google/cloud-sdk`), no authentication is needed.